kristielGJ/Websites_Using_HTML_CSS/README.txt

 Q/A: What I have implemented in my Website.

-Gera Jahja, Coursework 2 submission, Web development , April 2020 Website link: https://smcse.city.ac.uk/student/adbc524/index.php
+Gera Jahja, Web development , April 2020
+Website link: https://smcse.city.ac.uk/student/adbc524/index.php

 Q:Your website needs to be responsive: